Power Learning Series – Bite-Sized Learning for Busy HR Professional

 - Leading Change in the Public Sector: HR as a Catalyst for Transformation - Change is inevitable — but successful change requires intention, understanding, and leadership.
 This interactive course prepares HR professionals and public sector leaders with the skills and confidence to lead their organizations through change with empathy and strategy.
 You will be guided by Dr. Jennifer Fairweather, CHRO of Jefferson County, as you explore the psychology, process and practice of organizational change in government and public service.
 Diving into real-world case studies, participating in group discussions, and enjoying hands-on exercises that will enhance HR’s role as a trusted advisor in sustainable transformation.
 This three-week course offers one-hour weekly online sessions.

-- Resilience Is Power – Learners will explore the key factors that contribute to resilience and learn effective strategies to nurture it.
+- Resilience in the Workplace – Learners will explore the key factors that contribute to resilience and learn effective strategies to nurture it.
 Focusing on inspiring and motivating techniques to overcome challenges and create a resilient work culture.
 Gain a clear understanding of what resilience means in the workplace and explore how individuals can develop and maintain it both personally and as a team.
 Participants will leave with practical tips and strategies to boost resilience in your workforce.
 This course will be delivered over one two-hour session.

 - Values Based Decision Making – Learners will explore how to clearly articulate a set of shared values that can guide HR leaders through ambiguity, conflict, and tough choices.
 Participants will engage with real-world scenarios to practice clarifying and using values to navigate complex situations while reinforcing trust and credibility across the organization.
 The course will be delivered over three-weeks with one-hour weekly online sessions.